My Story

 For over 30 years I have had the privilege of working with people from all walks of life and I bring my experiences from both my paid and voluntary roles to the counselling sessions we will do together.
 I worked in the charity sector for 14 years as a domestic abuse IDSVA (Independent Domestic & Sexual Violence Advocate) and facilitator of the Freedom Programme, previously managing a service for 9 years supporting victims of crime and witnesses attending court.
 I was a Volunteer counsellor for a rape and sexual assault centre for 2 years.
 Previously I volunteered for a Rape Support Helpline for 18 months and I was a Samaritan for 5 years including Prison Visiting at a Young Offenders Institute.

-In recent years I have been studying the specialist area of neurodiversity for women.
+In recent years I have been studying neurodivergent women.
 I am learning about the complexities and barriers faced by neurodiverse women and the challenges of living in a neurotypical world.
 Neurodiversity can go unrecognised, misunderstood or dismissed, especially for girls and women who internalise, mask, and learn to ‘fit in’, this can significantly impact mental health.
 Women often seek a diagnosis later in life due to their neurodiversity going unrecognised or misdiagnosed.
 I offer counselling and support for women who are managing their neuro-differences, and to those who are just beginning to explore the possibilities of this for themselves.
 I support women on their journey through assessment and following diagnosis if this is the route for you, as well as supporting women who have self-diagnosed or choose not to gain a diagnosis.

 I have also been training and studying around the specialist area of menopause so I can provide specific counselling to women in the perimenopause, menopause and post-menopause phases, and extending this further into the impact of our menstrual cycle throughout life for hormone sensitive women experiencing PMS, PME and PMDD.